 ASSETS AND FINANCING

-The Foundation finances its work from the returns on the Foundation’s assets as well as other contributions (e.g. donations, grants it has applied for to fund the Foundation’s own projects, other third-party funds).
-Since 2017, the Federal Government has supported the BMH with an institutional grant from the budget of the Federal Ministry of Justice amounting currently to 706,000 euros annually (as of: 2024).
-The grant is related to the rehabilitation of those convicted under the former Section 175 German Criminal Code.
-The Foundation may also accept donations and estates.
-The assets of the Foundation amounted to about 76 million euros on the reference date 31.12.2022.
+The foundation finances its work from the income from the foundation’s assets and other donations (e.g. donations, self-applied funding for the foundation’s own projects, other third-party funding).
+Since 2017, the federal government has supported the BMH with institutional funding from the budget of the Federal Ministry of Justice amounting to 706,000 euros per year (as of 2025).
+The funding is related to the rehabilitation of those convicted under the former § 175 StGB.
+The Foundation may also accept endowments and bequests.
+The foundation’s assets amounted to around EUR 10.76 million as at the reporting date of December 31, 2022.

 COOPERATION